Complexity of Digital Quantum Simulation in the Low-Energy Subspace: Applications and a Lower Bound: Introduction

 The proof for \Cref{thm:SymProtLow} is provided in \Cref{sec:Sym}.
 The above theorem provides the step complexity for the symmetry protection approach in the low-energy simulation.
 Compared with the complexity required for full Hilbert space simulations~\cite{tran2021faster}, the $\lambda_H=O(n)$ dependence is replaced by $L\Delta$ in two terms and $O(n^{1/2})$ in the other two terms, which enables an improvement concerning the $n$ dependence.
 When $\theta>0$, the required Trotter number is smaller than that for implementing the standard first-order Lie-Trotter product formula in the low-energy subspace.

 \paragraph{Power-law model.} \Cref{thm:qDRIFTLow}, \Cref{thm:RandPermLow}, and \Cref{thm:SymProtLow} consider different digital quantum simulation approaches in simulating the low-energy quantum states of $k$-local spin models.
-We also consider power-law models, which can be regarded as a specific extension of $k$-local spin models at $k=2$, unbounded $d$, and additional constraints on the interaction strength $J$ for each term.
+We also consider power-law models, which can be regarded as a specific extension of $k$-local spin models at $k=2$. {In this case, there is no bound on the degree $d$ compared to the $k$-local spin model}, and additional constraints on the interaction strength $J$ for each term.
 We consider a $D$-dimensional power-law interaction model consisting of $n$ qubits.
 A power-law interaction $H=\sum_{\bi,\bj\in\Sigma}H_{\bi,\bj}$ with exponent satisfies:

 where $\bi,\bj\in\Sigma$ are the qubit sites, $\Lambda\subseteq\R^D$ is a $D$-dimensional square lattice, and $H_{\bi,\bj}$ is an operator supported on two sites $\bi,\bj$.
 Some notable examples include Coulomb interactions ($\alpha=1$), dipole-dipole interactions ($\alpha=3$), and van der Waals interactions ($\alpha=6$).
 According to Lemma H.1 of Ref.~\cite{childs2021theory}, we have